Phone: 780.378.6130 Email: email@example.com Hours: 8 a.m. - 4 p.m.

 Upon completion of the program, you will receive a NAIT certificate that will provide proof of your advanced competency with contact lenses.

-If you are a Canadian resident outside of Alberta, please contact the Opticians Association of Canada.
+If you are a Canadian resident outside of Alberta, please contact the Opticians Association of Canada (OAC) for registration information and an application package.
 Canadian residents outside of Alberta do not apply through the Alberta Post-Secondary Application System (APAS).
 If you apply in error, the application fee cannot be refunded.

 If you have any questions about the program or application process, please contact us: